Abdou022/Mobile_app_for_RFID_management_iot/README.md

-# iot
+# Safe Pass

-A new Flutter project.
+A Flutter project for RFID scans and Firebase

 ## Getting Started